What's This All About?

 - Locksmiths, including Key Duplication Service, Keys, Safe & Lock, Lockouts, Locks, Locks’, Locksmith’s, Locksmiths’, Locksmiths■, or other weird variations of ‘lock’.
 Since all features with the category of Locksmith are now locked, any new feature can be denied by marking it for abuse, and old, existing features can be reported.
 Not infrequently, they pretend to be either Handymen or E/POI (Establishment/Point of Interest) as their primary category, and have the Locksmith in their name rather than using it as a category to evade the restrictions on creating Locksmith POIs.
 They are also virtually interchangeable with Garage Door Suppliers, since the same criminal syndicate that runs Locksmith scams also runs Garage Door Suppliers (and Cleaners and Movers).
 Locksmiths (and other businesses) can be verified through the following websites (feel free to add your own resources).
 Please note, some locksmiths spammers have licenses in the respective jurisdictions (like Run Local Locksmith), but are considered locksmith spammers because the individual locksmiths they use aren't actually licensed to do the work, and the locations they use aren't actually the location of the business in question.
 Furthermore, spammers register common spam names (24/7 Locksmith, 1 Twenty Four by Seven Locksmith, etc.) with the state but operate in a legal gray area (tax evasion, unlicensed illegal workers, remote call center, etc.).

 While regulations differ from state to state (some states don’t license at all) most spammers avoid the legal niceties to begin with, so they’re often operating without any kind of business license at all.
-Calling the city, county, or state business licensing offices will often turn up discrepancies in the spammer’s legal status.
+Calling or viewing the websites of the city, county, or state business licensing offices will often turn up discrepancies in the spammer’s legal status.
 The local Better Business Bureau, the Associate Locksmiths of America, and the state (usually Secretary of State Office that licenses corporations and partnerships) and city business license offices are the best determinant of whether a locksmith is legit or not.
 Be cautious, because not all locksmiths are spammers, and sometimes car lockouts aren’t considered locksmiths and don’t need to be licensed by the state (like Texas).
 They tend to position their markers in the middle of busy intersections, near other legitimate locksmiths visible from street view, close to gas stations, office parks, industrial parks, car rental agencies, auto repair shops, and junkyards.
 There are 1000’s of spam listings in in the U.S. alone.
-They’re now gravitating to Google Adwords, Yahoo, Bing, Yelp, and the like, but they’re still out there, so look for them.

 - Escort Service.
-The Escort Services which can be verified on Map Maker by storefront from Street view, business website and other resources can be accepted.
-For the listings, which cannot be verified, it is advisable to add them through Google Places to ensure correct business verification.
+The Escort Services which can be verified on Map Maker by storefront from Street view, business website and other resources can be accepted, provided they're legal in that country.
+For the listings which cannot be verified, it is advisable to add them through Google Places to ensure correct business verification.